kierncb/Python_Data_Job_EDA/README.md

 - [Conclusion](#conclusion)

 # Project Background
-Navigating career choices can be daunting, especially for college students preparing to enter the workforce.
-As someone pursuing a data-related career, I recognize the importance of developing key skills early to stay competitive in the industry.
-This realization led me to ask: *Which skills should I focus on now to maximize my future success?*
+Navigating career choices can be challenging, especially for college students preparing to enter the workforce.
+As a student pursuing a data-related career, I understand the importance of developing key skills early to stay competitive.
+This led me to ask: *Which skills should I focus on now to succeed in the future?*

-This project is designed not only as a personal initiative for skill enhancement but also as a resource for other students aiming to build a strong foundation in data-related fields.
-By identifying essential competencies and gaining hands-on experience, aspiring data professionals can boost their confidence and preparedness for job opportunities.
-Ultimately, this project seeks to bridge the gap between academic learning and industry expectations, ensuring that students enter the workforce equipped with relevant and in-demand skills.
+This project serves both as a personal effort to enhance my skills and as a guide for other students looking to build a solid foundation in data-related fields.
+By identifying essential skills and gaining practical experience, aspiring data professionals can increase their confidence and readiness for job opportunities.
+Ultimately, this project aims to bridge the gap between academic learning and industry demands, helping students enter the workforce with relevant and in-demand skills.

 # Data Overview
 The [data_jobs](https://huggingface.co/datasets/lukebarousse/data_jobs) dataset was sourced from Data Analyst Luke Barousse.
 It contains real job posting data collected through his website in 2023.
 The dataset consists of 786,000 rows and 17 columns.